-Spend time thinking, expressing, and making sense of the experience, whether through talking, writing, art, music, or other means
+- Spend time thinking, expressing, and making sense of the experience, whether through talking, writing, painting, music, or other means.

 - Practice your spirituality or meaningful religious traditions to feel more connected and focused on what is important to you.

-Share your thoughts, feelings and questions with counselors or chaplains; they can help you examine your beliefs and find meaning
+- Share your thoughts, feelings, and questions with counselors or chaplains; they can help you examine your beliefs and find meaning in your life.

-Talking to close friends and loved ones about what you are thinking and feeling may help you resolve your issues and allow your friends and family to provide support.
-In other cases, you may want to speak to someone else who you feel will understand your concerns, such as a spiritual or religious advisor, an educator, or a professional counselor.
+Talking to close friends and loved ones about what you are thinking and feeling may help you, and it allows your friends and family to provide support.
+In other cases, you may want to speak to someone else who you feel will understand your concerns, such as a spiritual or religious adviser, an educator, or a professional counselor.